Trespass Grow Reclamation

 • Garbage, chemicals, human waste, and non-biodegradable materials polluting our public lands

 Addressing the damage caused by trespass cannabis grow sites is essential to protecting the health of our public lands.
 The Integral Ecology Resource Center (IERC) has pioneered efforts to address these problems through trespass grow site clean-ups.
-Known as reclamations, these clean-ups are collaborative operations that remove toxicants and garbage and assess and monitor the impacts of trespass grow sites.

 Before and After